shaggyz/obmenu-qt/README.md

 Description:
 ------------

-Obmenu-qt is an Openbox menu editor, written in python and Qt libraries.
+Obmenu-qt is an Openbox menu editor, written in python and using the Qt libraries.
 It allows to edit menus in an intuitive way.
-It was inspired (and forked in first instance, but was rewritten from scratch finally) on another very popular menu editor: http://obmenu.sourceforge.net
+It was inspired on another very popular menu editor: http://obmenu.sourceforge.net

 Requirements: